VanceCole/scenery/README.md

 ![Scenery UI](docs/example.jpg?raw=true "The Scenery UI")

+To open the scenery config, right click a scene in either the top scene navigation, or the scenes directory in the sidebar, and select "Scenery".

 ### Features
 - Assign variations to be easily switched between
 - Choose a different background to be shown to Players and GM